Looking for a good book to sink into at the beach in these waning dog days? Friends share what they’ve loved lately.

-A tale of love and vanity by the great 20th-century Brazilian writer, from the forthcoming ‘Complete Stories’
+A tale of love and vanity by the great 20th-century Brazilian writer, from the new ‘Complete Stories’

 Brenda’s brother is in love with another man.
 What will his minyan think?

 Tablet Original Fiction: ‘Ruth had always assumed she’d die a one-man virgin.’